Work Permits for Italy

 Expats with a permit that is valid for a year or more are required to report to the Italian Ministry of Interior (Ministero Dell’Interno) where they will enter into an agreement to fulfil certain integration objectives such as attending Italian language classes.

-A working residence permit for seasonal work is valid for six months and can be extended by an extra three months.
-Permits for self-employment, employment at a local employer and family joining visas are valid for up to two years.
+A working residence permit for seasonal work is valid for six months and can be extended by an additional three months.
+Permits for self-employment, employment under a local employer and family joining visas are valid for a maximum of two years.

 * Visa and work permit requirements are subject to change at short notice and expats should consult their respective embassy or consulate for the latest details.